 There can be spirituality without religion, religion without spirituality, and religion and spirituality together—it depends on what you want, and how you approach it.

-Here I compare and contrast religion and spirituality, exploring the differences and similarities between them.
+Here I explore the difference between religion and spirituality, and, therefore, the difference between being spiritual and being religious.
 The goal is not to put anyone down, but to bring clarity as to the differences and similarities, so you can follow your spirituality in the most empowering way possible for you—linked to a specific religion or not.

 Spirituality vs Religion